vyfor/cord.nvim/README.md

 ```

 Do not forget to call `require('cord').setup()` to initialize the plugin, or set `config = true`.
-Invoke `:Cord update` to whenever the plugin is updated.
+Invoke `:Cord update` whenever the plugin is updated.

 </details>